 ALACHOME INDIANS.
 In the late seventeenth and early eighteenth centuries the Alachome Indians, apparently Coahuiltecans, ranged from northeastern Coahuila northward across the Rio Grande into the adjoining part of Texas south of the Edwards Plateau.
 The Alachomes are not to be confused with the Chomes; both names appear in the same document.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "ALACHOME INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma20.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "ALACHOME INDIANS," accessed August 08, 2020, http://www.tshaonline.org/handbook/online/articles/bma20.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.